 - Exclude guidance or recommendation papers which do not describe the recommended measures being implemented in a specific case

-- Social and economic impacts
+- Social, economic and indirect impacts

 - Include studies mainly focusing on behaviour, attitudes etc.